tednaseri/Text_Summarizer/README.md

 # Automatic Text Summarizer
 <p align="justify">Text summarization refers to different methods of summarizing long pieces of text.
-Automatic text summarization is one of the common problems in machine learning and specificcaly in Natural Language Processing (NLP).
-This project is an online automatic text summarization tool where it helps to summarize text of articles by focusing on important sentences.
+Automatic text summarization is one of the common problems in machine learning and specifically in Natural Language Processing (NLP).
+This project is an online automatic text summarization tool where it helps to summarize the text of articles by focusing on important sentences.
 The importance of a sentence within a given text can be defined differently depending on applied natural language processing algorithms.
-As a result, different algorithms will calculate importance of sentences based on their own methodology which leads to different final summaries.</p>
+As a result, different algorithms will calculate the importance of sentences based on their own methodology which leads to different final summaries.</p>

 # Files and Folders in this Repository:
-1) text_summarizer.py: This file includes machine learning codes for implementation of different algorithms along with Flask web application.
+1) text_summarizer.py: This file includes machine learning codes for the implementation of different algorithms along with the Python Flask web application.
-2) static/css/style.css: This file includes css file for the interface of the website.
+2) static/css/style.css: This file includes a CSS file for the interface of the website.
 3) templates folder: Inside templates, there are 7 HTML files for the web pages.

 # More Details: